|

 700

 years.
 By 1801 it was recognised as being desperately inadequate for its purpose and calls were made for its replacement.
-It was described by the Mayor, Daniel Smith, the Recorder, Hugh Leycester and other worthies as "Insufficient, inconvenient and in want of repair.
+It was described by the Mayor, Daniel Smith, the Recorder, Hugh Leycester and other worthies as "insufficient, inconvenient and in want of repair.
 The place whereon the present gaol is situate is improper and inconvenient, the gaol ought to be removed to another part of the city".
-In 1807, this came about when a new City Gaol was erected across the city on a site near the walls now occupied by the Queen's School.
+In 1807, this came about when a new City Gaol was erected across the city on a site near the walls overlooking the Roodee now occupied by the Queen's School.
 When

 the old one